Romanesque Architecture – A Quick Reference

 - Simple semi-circular window

-- Coupled semi-circular headed lights with central colonnade
+- Coupled semi-circular headed lights with a central colonnade

 - Stepped semi-circular headed lights with dividing colonnades

-An Arcade is a row of arches, supporting on columns.
+An Arcade is a row of arches, supported by columns.
 Arcades appear in different locations such as

 - Atrium spaces